Meet the Band

 Director

 Michael Kearns has been the Musical Director of the AHBB since 2012.
 He has a BM in Jazz Performance (University of Toronto), a MM in Jazz Pedagogy (University of Miami, FL), and a Doctor of Music Education degree (Indiana University).
-He has performed at Carnegie Hall; toured Ireland, Italy, Germany, and Luxembourg; and has traveled the world as a cruise ship entertainer.
+He has performed at Carnegie Hall; toured Ireland, Italy, Germany, and Luxembourg, and has travelled the world as a cruise ship entertainer.
 Michael currently teaches at Georgian College and performs locally with the Octokats.
 A noted trombonist, arranger, and researcher on Canadian jazz education, his work can be found at www.drkmusic.com

-George Marion
+George Marian

 Vocal